sourcebots/sbot/docs/source/tutorials/using-your-kit.rst

 Using Your Kit
 ========================

-..Hint:: Throughout this tutorial, we will be using the API at
+..
+Hint:: Throughout this tutorial, we will be using the API, so make sure to have a look first!
-:ref: 'api/index'

 Setup
 --------
-Before you start this tutorial, make sure you are familiar with how to 'connect your kit :ref: connecting_your_kit' and have read through ':ref: Setup' and ':ref: Running_your_code'
+Before you start this tutorial, make sure you are familiar with Connecting Your Kit and Setup.

 Basic Movement
 ----------------